Culinary & Taste

 Red and Orange Himalayan Salt

 Extracted from the Khewra Salt Mine in Pakistan, red and orange Himalayan salt is richer in iron oxide than pink Himalayan salt, resulting in its darker hue.
 But that’s not all!
-Red and orange varieties are also significantly higher in minerals, making them even healthier to enjoy compared to their pale counterpart.
+Red and orange varieties are also significantly higher in minerals, making them even healthier to enjoy compared to their paler counterpart.

 Black Himalayan Salt